SoS title image

 The Homage to PoetryThe Homage to Poetry

-Note: We may rearrange the order of the itinerary, usually due to ferry times and Sunday closing of certain sites on the islands.
+Note: We may rearrange the order of the itinerary, usually due to ferry times.

 "...the choice I made to go with you and to wait two years to do so WAS one of the best choices I have ever made.
 Thank you for showing me a Scotland that is rugged and soft and bold and quiet and haunting and welcoming.
 Thank you for taking us/me to heart and soul places by using our soles to get there.
 Thank you for your depth, your perception, your humor and your tolerance.
 Scotland without Scot would have been so very different.
 It is through your eyes that it/we/I came alive again, am refreshed again, am emblazoned to seek the passion of living again."
 Christine Yanitelli 2022.